postnatal recovery near me diastasic recti.jpg

 • Then, specific movements and exercises, including mindful pelvic floor exercises, reducing ribcage flaring, lengthening and gentle twisting of the midline and core structures, gradually adding more resistance and load, can help you improve or completely restore a diastasis to functional levels

-• In all these practices, approaching things mindfully and intelligently rather than with force is a key element of a good understanding of your diastasis and long-term recovery.
+• In all these practices, approaching things mindfully and intelligently, rather than with force is a key element of a good understanding of your diastasis and long-term well-being/fitness.

 In this video, I walk you through 5 prenatal and postnatal practices to support your core integrity and start repairing a diastasis.